xapian/xapian/xapian-applications/omega/docs/overview.rst

 on Unix where ``false`` is a command which ignores its arguments and exits with a non-zero status).

+If you specify ``true`` as the command in ``--filter``, omindex won't try to extract text from the file, but will index it such that it can be searched for via metadata which comes from the filing system (filename, extension, mime content-type, last modified time, size).
+(As of 1.2.22 and 1.3.4 ``true`` is explicitly checked for; in earlier versions this will also work, at least on Unix where ``true`` is a command which ignores its arguments and exits with a status zero).

 If you know of a reliable filter which can extract text from a file format which might be of interest to others, please let us know so we can consider including it as a standard filter.